How to build your own ASP-based system?!: Meta programming

 \subsection{Guess-and-check programming}

-So far, we addressed problems at the first level of the polynomial hierarchy, sharing the same complexity as normal logic programs in ASP~\parencite{daeigovo01a}.
+So far, we addressed problems at the first level of the polynomial hierarchy, sharing the same complexity as normal logic programs in ASP~\cite{daeigovo01a}.
 In fact, ASP can also be used for expressing problems at the second level, when disjunctive heads or non-monotonic aggregates are used.

-An interesting class of such problems consists of two subproblems \parencite{eitpol06a}: A guess-and-check logic program is a pair $(P,Q)$ whose solution is a stable model of $P$ that results in an unsatisfiable program once its atoms are added as facts to $Q$.
+An interesting class of such problems consists of two subproblems~\cite{eitpol06a}: A guess-and-check logic program is a pair $(P,Q)$ of normal logic programs whose solution is a stable model of $P$ that results in an unsatisfiable program once its atoms are added as facts to $Q$.
 This combines a satisfiability problem with an unsatisfiability problem, in the most interesting case, an \textit{NP} with a \textit{coNP} problem since this lifts the joined problem to the second level of the polynomial hierarchy.
 An example of this is preference handling, where the first problem defines feasible solutions, while the second one ensures that there are no better solutions.
 Another example is (bounded) conformant planning under incomplete information, where the first problem gives a plan in some scenario, while the second one makes sure that it is not invalidated in any other scenario.
-The difficulty then lies in finding a single ASP encoding that combines both problems and returns the solution despite the unsatisfiability of the second subproblem.
+We are interested in finding a single ASP encoding using disjunctive heads that combines both problems and yields solutions despite the unsatisfiability of the second subproblem.

-For implementing such problems, Eiter and Gottlob invented in~\citeyear{eitgot95a} the \textit{saturation} technique, using the elevated complexity of disjunctive logic programming.
+For implementing such problems, \citeANP{eitgot95a}~\citeNN{eitgot95a} invented the \textit{saturation} technique, using the elevated complexity of disjunctive logic programming.
 In stark contrast to the ease of common ASP modeling, however, this technique is rather involved and hardly usable by ASP laymen.
-This shortcoming was addressed by means of meta programming by Eiter and Polleres in~\citeyear{eitpol06a}.
+This shortcoming was addressed by means of meta programming by \citeANP{eitpol06a}~\citeNN{eitpol06a}.
 The idea is to represent both components of a guess-and-check program as facts and to combine them with a meta encoding to obtain a single joint program after grounding.
 The meta encoding implements the saturation technique and discharges users from this intricate modeling task.
-Now, the reification functionalities of \clingo\ allow us to simplify this even further by relieving users from the specification of guess-and-check program as facts.
+Now, the reification functionalities of \clingo\ allow us to simplify this even further by relieving users from the specification of guess-and-check program in terms of facts.